 Durkheim’s Theory of Social Institutions

-Emile Durkheim’s functionalism theory argues that social institutions are central to a functioning society.
+Emile Durkheim’s functionalism theory in sociology argues that social institutions are central to a functioning society.

 Social institutions such as the church, the family, and the government, are instrumental for:

 - Ensuring people have productive roles in society